JHowell45/laravel-docker-template/README.md

 ## Instructions

-- To start, the project comes with a default laravel base project version 6.18.8.
-If you are unhappy with that version this project comes with a script `get_base_project.sh` you can run this and pass the version number as the param to get the specific version you want.
+- To start, you need to create a laravel project.
+This can be done by either running the script `get_base_project.sh` and pass the version number as the param to grab the gibhub specific version you want or you can run the `laraveld_create.sh` or `laraveld_create_win.sh` to create an update to date project using the composer command.
+You need to pass the name for the project you want to create if you plan to use the second command.

 - Next you'll want to install the Laravel packages.
 This can by done by running `cd src` and running either `./composerd.sh install` or `./composerd_win.sh install` depending on which system you're running this on.
 It'll install the Laravel packages and you should see a local `vendor` directory in your `src` directory.